fcrozatier/champagne/src/routes/content-policy/+page.md

 - Using an AI-generated image in your video as “visual flair” to make a section of your video more visually interesting.

   Specific example: You have a few seconds in your video where you are just “talking to the camera” without anything visual on screen and are afraid people are going to click off because of it.
 To fix this, you ask Dalle to generate an image on your topic and show that instead.
-This is totally not ok because you are not addressing the image or using it in a broader narrative.
+This is totally not OK because you are not addressing the image or using it in a broader narrative.

 - Using ChatGPT to generate a paragraph in your script and pretending that _you_ wrote it.

   Specific example: You do not know how to write the introduction to your blog post or video and ask ChatGPT to do it for you.
-This is totally _not_ ok because you are pretending the output of ChatGPT is your own work without delineating it from your other content.
+This is totally _not_ OK because you are pretending the output of ChatGPT is your own work without delineating it from your other content.

 So here’s a general rule of thumb: If you are using AI and your audience cannot tell what part of your submission was made by AI, then you are not using it under fair use.